orientechnologies/orientdb-docs/java/Java-Ref-OServer-getConfiguration.md

 public OServerConfiguration OServer().getConfiguration()
 ```

+#### Return Value

+This method returns an `OServerConfiguration` value, which provides the current configuration of the OrientDB Server.

 ### Example

 In cases where you need to operate on an instance of the `OServerConfiguration` class, you can retrieve the current configuration from the OrientDB Server.
 You might use a method such as this in the class that manages your [`OServer`](Java-Ref-OServer.md) instance.